-Primary attribute: Wisdom.
+Primary ability: Wisdom.
 This skill is all about interacting with beasts, primarily domesticated beasts but also wild ones as well.
 Keeping an animal calm, preventing it from getting spooked, or controlling a mount are all typical uses of this skill.

 Strength – It’s one thing to fight a wild beast off, it’s another thing entirely to keep an animal restrained without harm, such as during many necessary tasks of animal husbandry.
 More or less a different way to make a very specific grapple check.
 Additionally, attempting to remain saddled on your mount with leg strength alone because your focus is elsewhere can be a Strength (Animal Handling) check.